BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 4. when it comes to a transfer instruction, the instruction result is to change the value of PC(turns to the aimed address)
 5. Thus, CPU always following the PC's command, (fetching instructions, compiling code, executing) and based on it , the program transfer was accomplished.
+### Programm Counter function
+1. store info
+2. count
+#### PC process
+- before execution: origin address was sent into PC
+- executing: CPU will modify PC's content automatically, so that it can always reach next instruction's address
+- modify process: mostly just +1
+- Programmer can access PC while compilng program

+## Memory and storage
+## Memory
+- Memory are usually consist of DRAM
+### SRAM
+- usually used as Cache
+- faster than DRAM, but more expensive
+### DRAM
+- usually used as buffer zone for memory and graphic system
+- need periodically recharge and refresh to keep info
+### EEPROM
+- electronic erasable programable read only memory
+### external memory
+- Harddisk.etc
+### internal memory

+#### associative memory
+- access data base on content

 # Hardware
 ## CPU and Memory